Pylons/akhet/docs/architecture.rst

 ended up copying part of the code into their action method.

 WebHelpers 1.3b1 has some new URL generator classes to make it easier to use with Pyramid.
 See the ``webhelpers.paginate`` documentation for details.
+(Note: this is *not* the same as Akhet's URL generator; it's a different kind of class specifically for the paginator's needs.)

 Shell